AshishPandey90/OnTimeURB/README.md

 ## Configuring and tuning the optimizer engine
 The optimizer engine can be configured as per researcher using config.properties file.
 Below are the governing variables.

-a) Inputing possible supported operating system \
+a) Inputing possible supported operating system, it is used to validate knowledge base format \
 os = LINUX,RHEL,SLES,WINDOWS

-b) knowledge base platforms \
+b) knowledge base platforms available and to be considered for brokering \
 csp_files = AWS,GENI,GCP,AZURE

-c) Default configuration of user input for optimizer engine \
+c) Default configuration of user input for optimizer engine if explicit requirements not provided\
 req_os = LINUX \
 req_vCPU = 1 \
 req_ram = 2 \